 Mission: To nurture, accommodate, educate and provide for the physical, social and spiritual wellbeing of the children.

 iv.
 Were there changes over time in terms of what the organisation saw as its function, ethos and/or mission in terms of the residential care service it provided for children?

-No, the function, ethos and mission of the Organisation always remained the same.
+The ethos and mission always remained the same.